SocialHarvest/harvester/README.md

 http://www.socialharvest.io

+Social Harvest is a scalable and flexible open-source social media analytics platform.

+There are three parts to the platform.
+This harvester, a reporter API, and the [Social Harvest Dashboard](https://github.com/SocialHarvest/dashboard) for front-end visualizations and reporting through a web browser.

-Harvests data from Twitter, Facebook, etc. using Go and concurrently stores to a variety of data stores.
+This application (harvester) gathers data from Twitter, Facebook, etc. using Go and concurrently stores to a variety of data stores.
 Social Harvest also logs to disk and those log files can be used by programs like Fluentd for additional flexibility in your data store and workflow.

-In addition to harvesting and storing, data can also be retrieved through an API that comes with Social Harvest.
+In addition to harvesting and storing, the harvester configuration can also be accessed through an API that comes with Social Harvest.
-Of course, a separate stand alone integration is also possible since data was stored where ever needed.

-For front-end visualizations using the harvested data, be sure to look at the [Social Harvest Dashboard](https://github.com/SocialHarvest/dashboard) project.

-This makes Social Harvest a scalable and completely flexible social media analytics platform suitable for any need.

 While Social Harvest&reg; is a registered trademark, this software is made publicly available under the GPLv3 license.
-"Powered by Social Harvest&reg;" on any rendered web pages (ie. in the footer) and within any documentation, promotional, or sales materials would very much be appreciated.
+"Powered by Social Harvest&reg;" on any rendered web pages (ie. in the footer) and within any documentation, web sites, or other materials would very much be appreciated since this is an open-source project.

 ## Configuration